nodejs/node/doc/api/n-api.md

 Defines a JavaScript class, including:

 * A JavaScript constructor function that has the class name.
-When wrapping a corresponding C++ class, the callback passed via `constructor` may be used to instantiate a new C++ class instance, which can then be placed "inside" the JavaScript object instance being constructed using [`napi_wrap`][].
+When wrapping a corresponding C++ class, the callback passed via `constructor` can be used to instantiate a new C++ class instance, which can then be placed inside the JavaScript object instance being constructed using [`napi_wrap`][].
 * Properties on the constructor function whose implementation can call corresponding _static_ data properties, accessors, and methods of the C++